Zweer/nestjs-scaffolding/README.md

 yarn add node-config-ts
 # Add the "postinstall" script: "node-config-ts"
 # Add the "config" directory with a default.json file inside
+# Add the "config/Config.d.ts" file to the .girignore

 # Remove the app/app.* files
 ```